rpruim/Engineering-Statistics/README.md

 # Engineering-Statistics
 Course notes for Math 241.
-Based on original by Randall Pruim (rpruim on Github).
+A branch of the original by Randall Pruim (rpruim on Github).
-This is really a branch of his repository Engineering-Stats and it's all my fault that it doesn't look that way...